 You are likely to feel sore for a day or two but you can be up and about after 24 hours.
 The discomfort is controlled by oral medications.
-You will be advised to use a sports bra regularly for at least 4 weeks.
+You will be advised to use a sports bra regularly for at least 4 weeks by your breast reduction surgeon.
 You must avoid sudden excessive movements at your shoulder.
 Stitches and all dressings will be removed by 10th day.
 The scars will be firm and pink for at least 6 weeks after which they generally begin to soften and settle down.

 Breast reduction is a surgical procedure and has some potential problems associated with it.
 You will be asked to sign consent forms to ensure that you fully understand the procedure and any risks and potential complications.

 - Poor healing of incisions